Get a free, no obligation personal loan quote with rates as low as 9.99%

 Help Spot Signs Of Identify Fraud

 Another great reason to pull a copy of your credit report is to see if there are any signs of identity theft.
-Things such as unknown loans or credit accounts that have been opened in your name are a classic sign.
+Things such as unknown loans or credit accounts opened in your name are a classic sign.
 If you notice any inaccuracies, notify TransUnion right away to have them investigated.

 What’s In A Credit Report?

-• Credit history.
+• Credit History.
 Your payment history on current and previous loans and credit accounts is a key component of your credit report and generally plays an important role in calculating your credit scores.

 Types Of Errors You Can Find On Your Credit Report